-If the user attempts to write to a protected sector, Data# polling is activated for about 1 μ s: the device then returns to read mode, with the data from the protected sector unchanged.
-If the user attempts to erase a protected sector, Toggle Bit (DQ6) is activated for about 150 μ s; the device then returns to read mode, without having erased the protected sector.
+If the user attempts to write to a protected sector, Data# polling will be activated for about 1 μ s: the device will then return to read mode, with the data from the protected sector unchanged.
+If the user attempts to erase a protected sector, Toggle Bit (DQ6) will be activated for about 150 μ s; the device will then return to read mode, without having erased the protected sector.

-Table 21 on page 65 shows the outputs for Data# Polling on DQ7.
-Figure 6, on page 61 shows the Data# Polling algorithm.
-Figure 24, on page 80 shows the timing diagram for synchronous status DQ7 data polling.
+Table 23 shows the outputs for Data# Polling on DQ7.
+Figure 6 shows the Data# Polling algorithm.
+Figure 27 shows the timing diagram for synchronous status DQ7 data polling.